EpiGenomicsCode/OmniFold/README.md

 The application will create the specified output directory.
 Inside this directory, you will typically find:

-*   Subdirectories for AlphaFold3, Boltz-1, and Chai-1 containing their respective native output files (PDB/CIF structures, confidence scores, etc.).
+*   Subdirectories for AlphaFold3, Boltz, and Chai-1 containing their respective native output files (PDB/CIF structures, confidence scores, etc.).
 *   Configuration files generated for each model.
 *   Log files (`ensemble_prediction.log`, `alphafold3_run.log`, `boltz_run.log`, `chai1_run.log`).
 *   If MSAs were generated, intermediate MSA files may also be present in a subdirectory (e.g., `msa_intermediate_files`, `msas_forChai`).